Sarah Paulson and Holland Taylor Are an American Love Story on Emmys 2022 Red Carpet - E! Online

 It's date night for Sarah Paulson and Holland Taylor!

 The couple, who have been dating since 2015, were spotted sweetly holding hands while arriving to 2022 Emmys at the Microsoft Theater in Los Angeles on Sept.
-12. For the occasion, Sarah brought the glitz in a navy blue ensemble paired with a jeweled belt and choker.
+12. For the occasion, Sarah brought the glitz in a navy blue ensemble from Louis Vuitton paired with a jeweled belt and choker.
 Meanwhile, Holland coordinated with the Impeachment: American Crime Story star in an equally glamourous gold-and-black blazer.
 (See all the red carpet arrivals here.)

 "I'm here with Holland, my partner, whom I love," Sarah—who is nominated for an Outstanding Lead Actress In A Limited Or Anthology Series Or Movie award—told Live From E! correspondent Laverne Cox on the red carpet.